soapyigu/Swift-30-Projects/README.md

 ![Cover](./Cover.jpg)

 ## Contents
-This repo focus on usage of:
+This repo is updated with Swift 4 and focus on usage of:

 * Simple UIKit components
 * UIScrollView, UITableView, UICollectionView
 * CAAnimations and UIView Animations
-* Local Notification in iOS 10
+* Local Notification in iOS 11
 * MapKit and Contact Frameworks
 * Core Data, Today Extension and 3D touch
 * Popular Open Source Frameworks